tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-data-source.md

 > [!Important]
 > This preview adds support for the **SearchIndexerDataIdentity** property used for indexers that connect to external data sources using a system or user-managed identity.
 This property is a top-level property and also a property of the encryptionKey property bag.

-In Azure Cognitive Search, a data source is used with [indexers](../create-indexer.md), providing the connection information for ad hoc or scheduled data refresh of a target index, pulling data from [supported Azure data sources](/search/search-indexer-overview#supported-data-sources).
+In Azure Cognitive Search, a data source is used with [indexers](../create-indexer.md), providing the connection information for ad hoc or scheduled data refresh of a target index, pulling data from [supported data sources](/search/search-indexer-overview#supported-data-sources).

-You can use either POST or PUT on the request.
-For either one, the JSON document in the request body provides the object definition.
+You can use either POST or PUT on a create request.
+For either one, the request body provides the object definition.

 ```http
 POST https://[service name].search.windows.net/datasources?api-version=[api-version]